.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 Cons:

-✕ May require a lot of money and time
+✕ May require a lot of time and money

 ✕ Student-managed sites often have lower domain authority